galaxyproject/training-material/topics/transcriptomics/tutorials/unaligned-ncrnas-analysis/tutorial.md

 a higher CM information content.

-> ### {% icon question %} Questions
+> <question-title></question-title>
 >
 > 1. How is the information content for HMM and CM components of the RNA family model different for ncRNA and protein coding genes?
 >
-> > ### {% icon solution %} Solution
+> > <solution-title></solution-title>
 > >
 > > 1.
-Answer for question1
-> >    Protein coding genes often posses no or only limited conserved secondary structure, we therefore expect that the CM information content that models the secondary structure will be low.
+Protein coding genes often posses no or only limited conserved secondary structure, we therefore expect that the CM information content that models the secondary structure will be low.
 > >    For non-coding RNAs a higher CM information content is expected.
 > >
 > {: .solution}